How to Successfully Grow Potatoes in a Grow Bag

 Preparing Potatoes for Planting

-As mentioned above you can find a wide variety in garden centres and these will be certified disease-free seed potatoes and come from reputable suppliers.
-Always fully inspect your batch and if confused or concerned you can seek advice from a staff member.
+As mentioned above, you can find a wide variety in garden centres which will be certified disease-free seed potatoes and come from reputable suppliers.
+Always fully inspect your chosen batch for size, evidence of a problem and quality etc.

-Prior to planting out, you will need to chit your seed potatoes.
-This process refers to the growth of sprouts from what are called the ‘eyes’ (the small nobbly bits on the seed potato).
-You do this by placing them inside egg boxes or something similar, ensuring that the eyes face up and popping them in a cool, light location to encourage sprouting.
+Prior to planting out, you will need to do what we call ‘chit’ your seed potatoes.
+This is the process which refers to the growth of sprouts -the ‘eyes’ (basically the small nobbly bits on the seed potato).
+You do this by placing them inside egg boxes or something quite similar, with the eyes facing up.
+You should then pop them in a cool, light location to encourage sprouting.
 For first early potatoes, you want to start this around February time and aim to ensure that they are ready for April.

 The Planting Process

-Roll your potato grow bag down to around a 1/3 high and fill with 10 cm of peat-free compost.
-Take 3-5 of your seed potatoes, place them on top of the compost and cover these with approximately 10 cm of compost.
+To begin with, roll your potato grow bag down to around a 1/3 high and fill with around 10 cm of peat-free compost.
+Take 3-5 of your seed potatoes, place them on top of the compost and cover these with another 10 cm of compost.
 Water them well and position your bags in a sunny spot in your garden.

 Growing Steps

-Once your potato plants have shoots that have reached around 8 cm, it is time to ‘earth them up’ by re-covering them with another 10 cm of (peat-free) compost.
+Once your potato plants have shoots that have reached around 8 cm, it is time to ‘earth them up’ – by this we mean re-covering them with another 10 cm of (peat-free) compost.
 You will need to do this every couple of weeks as your plants increase in size.
 This is to ensure that the potatoes are not exposed to light and grow large and healthy.
-As you top up your compost you will need to gradually roll the sides of the bag back up until eventually it reaches its intended height.
+As you top up your compost, you will need to gradually roll the sides of the bag back up until eventually it reaches its intended height.

-Potatoes are so simple to care for, as long as they are well covered, have plenty of light and are watered you really can’t go wrong – I haven’t ever and I’ve never done anything special to mine.
+Potatoes are so simple to care for; as long as they are well covered, have plenty of light and are watered, you really can’t go wrong – I haven’t ever, and I’ve never done anything special to mine.
+I’ve just left them to do their thing.

 Harvesting Potatoes

-Early potatoes can be harvested from around 10 weeks after planting, while maincrop varieties may take 12-20 weeks.
-The usual indicator that they are ready is after the flowers have died and wilted.
-With the grow bag I have suggested above you can also check their progress by opening the flap and taking a look inside the base of your bag.
+Early potatoes can be harvested from around 10 weeks after planting, while main crop varieties may take 12-20 weeks.
+The usual indicator that they are ready for picking is that the flowers have died and wilted.
+With the grow bag I have suggested above, you can also check their progress by opening the flap and taking a look inside the base of your bag.

 To harvest, carefully tip the grow bags over and sift through the compost to collect the potatoes.
 You may be surprised by how many you can get from just 1 bag alone.